pauls1024/educational/MinecraftLightsAndSensors/MinecraftLightsAndSensors.md

   ```
 1. Save with `Ctrl + S` and run with `F5`.

-### Challenge:

-1. What happens when you run the code?
-1. Make the light stays on longer than it goes off?
-1. Replace the code to turn the light on and off with the `led.toggle()` remembering you still need to `sleep(1)` to ensure the lights stays on or off for one second.
-1. Replace the entire `while` loop with `led.blink()`
-1. `Advanced:` Try to modify the behavior of `led.blink()` using various arguments as documented [here](http://pythonhosted.org/gpiozero/outputs/#led).

 ### How does it work?

 1. To interact with the GPIO pins we'll use the `gpiozero` library and the `LED` class which is used to interact with the pin as an LED.
 1. We set pin 18 to operate as a LED with `led = LED(18)`.
 1. in the loop we alternate between setting the LED on using `led.on()` and then waiting for one second before turning the LED off with `led.off()`

+### Challenge:

+1. Make the light stays on longer than it goes off
+1. Replace the code to turn the light on and off with the `led.toggle()` remembering you still need to `sleep(1)` to ensure the lights stays on or off for one second. `Hint: you should just have two lines inside the while loop`
+1. Replace the entire `while` loop with `led.blink()`
+1. `Advanced:` Try to modify the behavior of `led.blink()` using various arguments as documented [here](http://pythonhosted.org/gpiozero/outputs/#led).

 <div class="page-break" />

 ## Controlling an LED from Minecraft

-Using `gpiozero` along with the `mc` Minecraft Python API allows us to add some pretty cool interactions between our LED and the world within Minecraft.
+Using `gpiozero` along with `mcpi`, a python module that provdies classes and functions to interact with the Minecraft Python API, we can add some pretty cool interactions between our LED and the world within Minecraft.

 The following exercise shows us how to control the LED by standing on a block of Redstone Ore.
 Get coding :D